What Car Dealers Can Teach us About Portfolio Pages

 Core Disadvantage: Potential Clients Feel No Ownership

 Why are car dealerships so insistent on you test driving their cars?
-Because they want you to love it.
+Because they want you to

 Love is a packaged emotion that is a crucial selling point for car dealerships.
 With love comes anxiety, fear, and jealousy.